🍇

 • Prue Henschke introduced organic practices in the 1980s and biodynamic practices from 2005, incorporating composting, native swards, undervine mulching, and biodiversity restoration

-• All single-vineyard blocks are dry-grown on their own pre-phylloxera rootstocks; Hill of Grace yield averages 2.5 t/ha, Mount Edelstone averages 3 t/ha
+• All single-vineyard blocks dry-grown on their own pre-phylloxera rootstocks; Hill of Grace yield averages 2.5 t/ha, Mount Edelstone averages 3 t/ha

 WINE WITH SETH APP